emyjacob/git-readme-template/README.md

 # git-readme-template
-A template which helps you to create README.md file in github
+A template which helps you to create README.md file in github :smile:

 #### Links